 There were a few who were irked by the unit's streamlined input/output options, specifically its single guitar input, the lack of aux input and headphones output .
 Still, even those who had concerns are still pleased with their purchase, with most agreeing that the Helix LT is a worthy investment.

-If you're looking for a powerful guitar processor that's streamlined and reasonably priced, then the Line 6 Helix LT is for you.
+If you're looking for a powerful guitar processor that's streamlined and reasonably priced (at least compared to others with the same feature set), then the Line 6 Helix LT is for you.